jacqueline-1929/fat32/README.txt

 	5. Change Directory	(cmd: cd <DIR>)
 	6. List 		(cmd: ls)
 	7. Size 	(cmd: size <FILE>)

-The following functions  are unimplemented/faulty:

-	1. Make Directory 	(cmd: mkdir <DIR>)
-	2. Undelete  	(cmd: undelete)
-	3. Remove Directory 	(cmd: rmdir <DIR>)
-	4. Write 	(cmd: write <FILE> <startnum> <data> )
-	5. Remove	 (cmd: rm <FILE>)
 The source code is implemented in C++ and a makefile is included.

-File Summary:

-The following files were created for project 3:
-	1. README.txt
-		a.
-This file!
-	2. Report.txt
-		a.
-Summary of project creation and implementation.

-In the /src directory:
-	1.	utils.h
-	2.	client.cpp
-	3.	makefile

-Building the program:
-	1.	change to src directory
-	2.	make

-Running the program:
-	1.	./client fat32.img

 General Information: